 Vincent (Vini) Olsen-Reeder

-Learning te reo wasn’t always part of Vini Olsen-Reeder’s master plan, so when it came to choosing his tertiary path, Māori Studies happened by chance.
+Learning te reo wasn’t always part of Vini’s master plan, so when it came to choosing his tertiary path, Māori Studies happened by chance.

 PhD in Māori Studies

-Despite originally majoring in music, he switched to Māori Studies after his first year and “never looked back.”
+Despite originally majoring in music, Vini switched to Māori Studies after his first year and “never looked back.”

 Now the first student to complete a PhD in te reo Māori, Vini says he chose Victoria University of Wellington because it has the best Māori studies programme in New Zealand.
 “There is no other programme of study that offers what Vic offers.”